nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

 -  fixed unexpected spikes for play/buffer ratio
 -  fixed: drop down menus like the data picker or the tag filter were partly hidden beneath other widgets

-## 2.0 - added country filters and caching
+## 2.0 - Added country filters and caching

 -  added new filter to select single or multiple countries, metrics will then only show data for the selected countries
 -  changed: query for calculating the ingest traffic now uses ingest rtmp applications of the ingest servers instead of the play rtmp application